San Juan Islands Conservation District

 More details coming soon.
 Please contact Maggie Long, maggie@sjicd.org, with questions.

-Burn SMART
+Burn Smart

 Kiln burning is climate and neighbor friendly.
 Kilns produce less smoke and fewer emissions than open pile burning.
 Burning at high heat with plenty of fuel and oxygen reduces the amount of particulate matter, CO, CH₄, VOCs, and greenhouse gases released.